 The Color DNA Of Leica

-Every camera brand has its own signature look or DNA to the way it renders and they all are constantly improving and changing.
-It’s not just coloring, sometimes it’s more tonal.
-Nikon images for example generally render colors with a softer more pastel feel to them, whereas Canon images feel a little more punchy with high clarity.
+Every camera brand has its own signature look or DNA in the way it renders, and they all are constantly improving and changing.
+It’s not just coloring; sometimes, it’s more tonal.
+Nikon images, for example, generally render colors with a softer, more pastel feel, whereas Canon images feel a little more punchy with high clarity.

-It’s a popular belief to think that once you shoot RAW you can change the colors to whatever you want, and while this is true at the basic level, the basic DNA of the camera’s look usually still shines through.
+It’s a popular belief that once you shoot RAW, you can change the colors to whatever you want.
+While this is true at the basic level, the basic DNA of the camera’s look usually still shines through.

 And I actually like the Leica M11 DNA a lot here.